starganv2-vc/starganv2-vc.github.io/index.md

 ## VCTK Dataset
-The following audios are converted using our model trained on 20 speakers from VCTK dataset.
+The all of the following audios are converted using **a single model trained on 20 speakers from VCTK dataset**.
 For a fair comparison to the baseline models, all audios are downsampled to 16k Hz.
 We demonstrate four types of conversion schemes: many-to-many, any-to-many, cross-lingual and singing conversion.

 **All utterances are partially or completely unseen during training, and the results are uncurated (NOT cherry-picked) unless otherwise specified**.